14 April 2015 – Global Marketing News

 The Economist is also considering launching similar bilingual apps in Japanese, Korean and Portuguese.

-China is a highly regulated market and websites hosted or cached on servers located in China require an Internet Content Provider (ICP) license to avoid being blocked.
-We will apply on your behalf with our partners in China to get you the license as quickly and trouble free as possible.
+China is a highly regulated market and websites hosted or cached on servers located in China require an Internet Content Provider (ICP) licence to avoid being blocked.
+We will apply for an ICP licence for your website on your behalf.
+We will work with our partners in China to get you the licence as quickly and trouble-free as possible.

 How are Facebook users spread around the world?